tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-performance-options.md

 ### Caching

-High-scale VMs that use premium storage have a multitier caching technology called **BlobCache**. **BlobCache** uses a combination of the host RAM and local SSD for caching.
-This cache is available for Premium SSD managed disks and the VM local disks.
-With disk caching enabled on Premium SSD managed disks, the high-scale VMs can achieve levels of performance that exceed the underlying disk performance.
-Using To learn more about caching, see [Disk caching](premium-storage-performance.md#disk-caching).
+High-scale Azure Virtual Machines that use premium storage have a multitier caching technology called **BlobCache**. **BlobCache** uses a combination of the host RAM and local SSD for caching.
+This cache is available for Premium SSD managed disks and the virtual machine (VM) local disks.
+With disk caching enabled on Premium SSD managed disks, high-scale VMs can achieve levels of performance that exceed the underlying disk performance.
+To learn more, see [Disk caching](premium-storage-performance.md#disk-caching).

 ### Write accelerator

-Write accelerator is a disk capability for M-Series Virtual Machines (VMs) on Premium SSD managed disks.
+Write accelerator is a disk capability for M-Series VMs on Premium SSD managed disks.
 Write accelerator improves the I/O latency of writes against Premium SSD disks.
 To learn more, see the [write accelerator](/azure/virtual-machines/how-to-enable-write-accelerator) article.

 ### Performance plus (preview)